 Follow the stages and checklist outlined in Data management process at Hanken.
 These concrete stages with descriptions, as well as must-dos, in each stage offer students and researchers, respectively, comprehensive and thorough guides that you can trace the whole data management process easily, clearly, and closely.

-E-forms and templates you (may) need can be found:
+E-forms and templates you (may) need are:

 Benefits of managing research data include: